 Part 2: How to Change Location on Uber for iPhone?

 The great thing about using these fake GPS apps for Uber, is that they can be used for anything, from anywhere, using just your mobile phone.
-It really is so simple to get set up, and it works on any phone you have.
+It really is so simple to get set up, and it works on any iPhone versions, including the iOS 14.

 The best Uber GPS spoofing app for iPhone is 100% iMyFone AnyTo.
 This app has the best rating of any GPS spoofing app on the App Store, and has been approved by many websites providing tech support, including TechRadar and Macworld.